Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: Matching observations

-The planet mass distribution of {\it unstable} systems of model-I ${\rm t_{start}= 0.5~Myr}$, ${S_{{\rm peb}}= 1}$ and ${\rm Rocky_{{\rm peb}}=0.1~cm}$ (red dashed line in Figure \ref{fig:statistics}) shows that overall these planets are too massive compared to the expected masses of Kepler planets.
-About 20\% of planets in these systems have masses larger than ${\rm 18.9~M_{\oplus}}$ (inferred mass of planet of a ${\rm 4~R_{\oplus}}$ in Wolfgang et al's mass-radius relation).
-Planet masses in {\it unstable} systems of model-I with ${\rm t_{start}= 3.0~Myr}$ and ${S_{{\rm peb}}= 5}$ are marginally consistent with those expected for Kepler planets.
-Masses of planets in {\it unstable} systems of Model-II and III are typically lower than ${\rm18.9~M_{\oplus}}$, in good agreement with Kepler planets expected masses.
+The planet-mass distribution of unstable systems of model I (${\rm t_{start}= 0.5~Myr}$, ${S_{{\rm peb}}= 1,}$ and ${\rm Rocky_{{\rm peb}}=0.1~cm}$; red dashed line in Figure \ref{fig:statistics}) shows that these planets are too massive compared to the expected masses of Kepler planets.
+About 20\% of planets in these systems have masses larger than ${\rm 18.9~M_{\oplus}}$.
+Planet masses in unstable systems of model I with ${\rm t_{start}= 3.0~Myr}$ and ${S_{{\rm peb}}= 5}$ are marginally consistent with those expected for Kepler planets.
+Masses of planets in unstable systems of Models II and III are typically lower than ${\rm18.9~M_{\oplus}}$, in good agreement with the expected masses of Kepler planets.
 Figure \ref{fig:statistics} also shows a clear trend.
-Comparing the results of Model-I with ${\rm t_{start}= 0.5~Myr}$ and ${\rm t_{start}= 3.0~Myr}$ one can see that {\it unstable} more massive planet pairs (Model-I with ${\rm t_{start}=0.5~Myr}$) have typically larger period ratios than planet pairs composed of lower-mass planets (Model-I with ${\rm t_{start}= 3.0~Myr}$).
+Planet pairs in Model I with ${\rm t_{start}=0.5~Myr}$ typically have larger period ratios than planet pairs composed of lower mass planets (Model I with ${\rm t_{start}= 3.0~Myr}$).
 This result is consistent with those of \citet{izidoroetal17}.